• ROENFR

 (2) The monthly allowance is granted in full to members of the Plenary who participated in at least 4 meetings per month;

-(5) In case a member of the Plenary is absent from 6 consecutive meetings and does not present the documents provided in paragraph (4), the Executive Bureau will notify the organization that appointed him.
+(5) In case a member of the Plenary is absent from 6 consecutive meetings and does not present the documents provided in paragraph (4), the Executive Bureau will notify the organization that nominated him.

 CHAPTER IX